-Recent studies performed at Johns Hopkins University have shown a correlation between hearing loss and cognitive decline.
-In their most recent study, published in 2013, 2,000 older adults (average age: 77) were tracked for a period of six years.
-Those who began the study with the worst hearing loss – hearing loss which interferes with daily conversational ability – were 24 percent more likely to see a decline in cognitive ability compared to individuals with normal hearing.
-A similar study published in 2011 concluded that persons with moderate hearing loss were three times as likely to develop dementia.
-These figures are striking and hard to refute.
+Research performed at Johns Hopkins University has revealed a correlation between hearing loss and cognitive decline.
+A 2013 study with 2,000 older adults (average age: 77) was tracked for a period of six years.
+Those who began the study with the worst hearing loss, hearing loss that interfered with daily conversation, were 24 percent more likely to see a decline in cognitive ability compared to individuals with normal hearing.

-In an effort to determine whether hearing devices could help delay or prevent cognitive decline, French researchers undertook a study involving 3,670 participants over 25 years.
-The patients who wore hearing devices experienced cognitive decline at a rate comparable to the control (normal-hearing) group, while those who did not treat their hearing loss had significantly lower scores on a test used to measure cognitive performance.
+French researchers, however, undertook a study involving 3,670 participants over 25 years, and they found that patients who treated their hearing loss with hearing aids attenuated their rates of cognitive decline.
+The patients who wore hearing devices experienced cognitive decline at a rate comparable to the control (normal-hearing) group, while the patients who did not treat their hearing loss had significantly lower scores on a test used to measure cognitive performance.